-Requirements for the PhD include completion of the MSc degree in Linguistics or its equivalent and a minimum of \star 21 including two required courses (LING 610 and 611) and two general papers plus a dissertation.
-Specific courses must be chosen in consultation with the student's supervisory committee.
+Requirements for the PhD include completion of the MSc degree in Linguistics or its equivalent and a minimum of \star 21 including three required courses in the core areas of syntax and phonology, and two general papers plus a dissertation.
+Specific courses must be chosen in consultation with the graduate coordinator and the student's supervisor.
 The minimum period of residence is two academic years of full-time attendance at the University of Alberta.

-Students must have demonstrated knowledge of a language other than English.
+Students must demonstrate knowledge of a language other than English.

-The time required to complete the PhD will vary with the individual candidate; however, a minimum of two years should be expected.
+The time required to complete the PhD will vary with the individual candidate; however, a minimum of three years should be expected.

-Graduate courses can be found in \$201, Course Listings, under the subject heading Linguistics (LING).
+Graduate courses can be found in §211, Course Listings, under the subject heading Linguistics (LING).

-175.35 Mathematical Sciences
+185.35 Mathematical and Statistical Sciences

-Department of Mathematical and Statistical Sciences 632 Central Academic Building University of Alberta Edmonton, Alberta T6G 2G1 E-mail: gradmail@math.ualberta.ca
+Department of Mathematical and Statistical Sciences 632 Central Academic Building University of Alberta Edmonton, Alberta T66 2G1 E-mail: gradmail@math.ualberta.ca

-The Department of Mathematical and Statistical Sciences offers graduate programs leading to the degree of Master of Science and Doctor of Philosophy in a number of fields in the general areas of pure mathematics, applied mathematics, mathematical finance, mathematical physics, and statistics, biostatics and applied probability.
+The Department of Mathematical and Statistical Sciences offers graduate programs leading to the degree of Master of Science and Doctor of Philosophy in a number of fields in the general areas of pure mathematics, applied mathematics, mathematical finance, mathematical physics, statistics, and biostatistics.
 The Department also offers a Postgraduate Diploma in Statistics for applicants who wish to take a recognized package of courses with a view to increasing their mastery of an accreditation in Statistics.
 Prospective graduate students should consult the Graduate Chair with regard to facilities available and the background required for the field in which they are particularly interested.

-The Department generally does not accept students with an overall grade point average of less than 7.0 in their undergraduate years at the University of Alberta, or an equivalent qualification from another institution.
-Where applicable (see §173.2.3), a minimum TOEFL score of 575 is required for all graduate students with Teaching Assistantships.
-Otherwise, the minimum TOEFL score for graduate students without Teaching Assistantships is 550.
+The Department generally does not accept students with an overall grade point average of less than 3.0 in their undergraduate years at the University of Alberta, or an equivalent qualification from another institution.
+Where applicable (see §183.2.3), a minimum TOEFL score of 580 is required for all graduate students.
 Additional information on specific requirements for admission to the MSc and PhD programs is found below, under the respective degree headings.

 Graduate teaching assistantships are available for candidates working toward a higher degree.
 They involve at most 12 hours of work per week including teaching, class preparation and working time.
-All students whose native language is not English or who do not hold a degree from a Canadian, American, or other English-speaking university, will normally be required to take at least one English language course offered by the Faculty of Extension.
-Assistantships will normally be limited to at most five years for students in the PhD program and to two years for students in the MSc program.
+Teaching assistantships will normally be limited to at most five years for students in the PhD program and to two years for students in the MSc program.
 Support will not be extended to more than a total of six years.
-Research grant assistantships are also available.
+Research assistantships are also available.